-From Dan on January 14th, 2009 in Green Remodeling
+From Tim Peterson on January 14, 2009 in Green Remodeling

 Most people I know recycle but at the same time, throughout my travels, I have met and known several who don’t.
 Propriety and a respect for their home and lifestyle held back any ethical and environmental reproaches that may have come to mind.
 Nonetheless, the question that surfaced in my mind was always, why?
 Why not recycle?
 It is widely accepted as the “right thing to do” now and is lauded as an everyday heroic chore from Sesame Street to Wall Street.

 Throughout those aforementioned travels I have had the chance to discuss that elusive question with recyclers and non-recyclers alike.
 From that I have deduced five reasons why people don’t recycle.
 The key to universal recycling may be to listen to and address the concerns of those that don’t recycle more than continually preaching the widely understood reasons why we should recycle.